fshowalter/movielog/reviews-old/haunted-gold-1932.md

 Wayne's performance is stiff and unsure, lacking even a glimpse of his signature laconic persona.

 And then there’s Blue Washington as Wayne’s sidekick.
-It’s an unfunny and demeaning role that sees him referred to as “boy” by Wayne and “watermelon mouth” by the villains.
+It’s an unfunny and demeaning role that sees him referred to as “boy” by Wayne and his “watermelon accent” noted by the villains.
 It makes a bad movie even worse.

 Warner Bros. may have known they had a turkey on their hands.
 They shot and released two more Maynard remakes with Wayne, _Ride Him, Cowboy (1932)_ and _The Big Stampede (1932)_, before releasing this stinker.